-The Glowlight Tetra Hemigrammus erythrozonus derives its common name from the obvious iridescent redish orange stripe down the fish's side.
+The Glowlight Tetra Hemigrammus erythrozonus derives its common name from the iridescent reddish-orange stripe down the fish's side.
 A school of these attractive fish will catch the eye of even the most seasoned aquariast.
-As they get older, the stripe on the Glowlight Tetra becomes more and more pronounced.
-They just get more and more beautiful.
+As these fish get older, the stripe becomes more and more pronounced.
+They get more and more beautiful with time!

 This characin is one of the most peaceful tetra species.
-Like other tetras they are schooling fish and will do best in groups of 5 or more.
+Like other tetras, they are schooling fish and will do best in groups of 5 or more.
 A group of this size will need a tank that is about 15 gallons or more.
-They make a great addition to a peaceful community tank.
+The Glowlight Tetra makes a great addition to a peaceful community tank.
 Good tankmates include other tetras, danios, rasboras, and most gouramis.
 They can also be kept with peaceful bottom dwellers.

-This is a durable little fish that adapts well to a variety of conditions and are easy to breed.
-This makes them a great species for the beginning aquarist.
-They are most comfortable in an aquarium with loose floating plants to help dim the light, but leaving some open spaces to swim as well.
-They do not overeat but they do like to eat a small amount of food several times a day.
-It is best to feed them what they will eat in about three minutes or less, ideally three or four times a day.
+This durable little fish adapts well to a variety of conditions and is easy to breed, making it a great choice for the beginning aquarist.
+These fish are most comfortable in an aquarium with loose floating plants to help dim the light, but they need some open spaces to swim as well.
+They are not prone to overeating, but they do like to eat a small amount of food several times a day.
+It is best to feed them what they will eat in about 3 minutes or less, ideally 3 or 4 times a day.

 The Glowlight Tetra Hemigrammus erythrozonus was described by Durbin in 1909.
 This species is not listed on the IUCN Red List.
 They are found in South America in the Essequibo River of Guyana.
-The Essequibo is the longest river in Guyana and has many different biotypes throughout the river.
-The Glowlight Tetra is normally is found in the heavily forested ares in the tributaries off the main river channel.
-The water there is normally stained dark brown from decaying material and is highly acidic.
-They swim in schools and feed on worms, small crustaceans and plants.
+The Essequibo is the longest river in Guyana and has many different biotypes throughout.
+The Glowlight Tetra is normally found in the heavily forested tributaries off the main river channel where the water is stained dark brown from decaying material and is highly acidic.
+These fish swim in schools and feed on worms, small crustaceans, and plants.

-It will be difficult to impossible to find a wild caught Glowlight Tetra for sale in the aquarium trade.
-These fish are mass produced for sale.
+Finding a wild-caught Glowlight Tetra for sale in the aquarium trade would be difficult to impossible.
+Instead, these fish are mass produced for sale.

 Scientific Name: Hemigrammus erythrozonus